rayxis/w1-Refactor-Horiseon/README.md

 * Converting `div` tags to `header`, `main`, `section`, `article`, `aside`, and `footer`.
 * Consolidating the tags that were similar, organizing the tags by grouping, and spacing the parameters in an easy to read format.
 * Additional commenting was added to both for the purposes of separation, but most things in there are self-explanatory.
+* Fixed a couple of errors in the HTML code that were broken.

 Original code for the website (preoptimization) can be found here: https://github.com/coding-boot-camp/urban-octo-telegram.

+## Installation
+You can extract the files in web site's root directory (for example, /var/www/html).

+Note: Unless both your web host and user have a fast enough connection, they may notice a performance issue with the size of the images being served.
+If you notice this is the case, you can reduce the quality of the images to reduce the amount if time that it takes to load.
+As of right now it's ~50MB.
+This shouldn't be an issue on faster machines.

 ## Usage